-Within 10 days after you serve and file your petition, the respondent or any real party in interest can serve and file preliminary opposition to the petition.
-Within 10 days after an opposition is filed, you may serve and file a reply to that opposition.
+Within 10 days after you serve and file your petition, the respondent or any real party in interest can serve and file a preliminary opposition to the petition.

-The appellate division does not have to wait for an opposition or reply before it can act on a petition for a writ, however.
-Without waiting, the appellate division can:
+The appellate division judge does not have to wait for an opposition before acting on a petition for a writ, however.
+Without waiting, the appellate division judge can:

 - a.
-Issue a stay - b.
-Summarily deny the petition - c.
-Issue an alternative writ or order to show cause - d.
-Notify the parties that it is considering issuing a preemptory writ in the first instance - e.
+Issue a stay. - b.
+Summarily deny the petition. - c.
+Issue an alternative writ or order to show cause. - d.
+Notify the parties that he or she is considering issuing a peremptory writ in the first instance. - e.
 Issue a peremptory writ in the first instance if such relief was expressly requested in the petition.